 Life Aboard LULU

-Life Aboard LULU ... the adventures of two born-and-bred New Yorkers, who retire and buy their first-ever sailboat.
+Life Aboard LULU ... the adventures of two born-and-bred New Yorkers, Louise Wollman and Gary Strutin, who retire and buy their first-ever sailboat.
 After three hours of sailing lessons, they head for the Caribbean and a completely new life.

-Two hurricanes in the first year, the surprising new friends they meet in this unique lifestyle: islander locals, Rastafarian hi-jinx, London drag queens, retirees from all over the U.S., sailors from around the world.
-The endless search for the best local restaurants, the best local markets and the best local sights to see.
+Two hurricanes in the first year, the surprising new friends they meet in this unique lifestyle: syllable-bashing Rastafarians, London drag queens, adventurers and characters from around the world.
+Follow them in their endless search for the very best restaurants, markets, sights and sailors.

-In the first two years their travels take them 5,000 miles, through virtually every Eastern Caribbean island and deep into Venezuela.
-Two years-plus later, they’ve waved at the Panama Canal, sailed and scuba-ed the Western Caribbean, made landfall in Florida, sauntered back up the East Coast and, with 10,000 nautical miles to their credit, reach home base—New Rochelle.
-But only for a refit and refurbish…
+In two more they’ve waved at the Panama Canal, sailed and scuba-ed the Western Caribbean, made landfall in Florida, sauntered back up the East Coast and, with 10,000 nautical miles to their credit, reach home base—New Rochelle–though just for a refit and refurbish.
+Soon they’re off again for the Bahamas.
+And back around again.

 Snorkeling, sunsets, sloop repairs and sailing adventures.
 Piracy in peaceful anchorages and friends lost at sea.
-Every page answers the most frequently-asked question of the mystified who stayed at home: "Yeah...but what do you DO all day?"
+Each of these web pages answers the most frequently asked question of the mystified who stayed at home: "Yeah...but what do you DO all day?"

 Lulu & LULU